mattkirwan/sdca/src/README.md

 Today's Goals
 ---

- - Get Item?
- - Update Items endpoint  - isDepleted
+ - ~~Update Items endpoint  - isDepleted~~
+ - ~~Sketch high-level UI flow for endpoint clarity~~
+ - Match / check all endpoints exist to initial UI flow
+ - Autocreate all Islands on World creation
+ - Autocreate all guaranteed and finite items (wood, rocks)
+ - Lazyload (or don't even load?) subresources
+ - Optional requestparams in SpringBoot - eg: seed on World Creation
+ - HATEOS subresources -
  - How to handle SpringBoot responses on failure
- - Sketch UI
- - Map Endpoints
  - Complete any missing endpoints
  - Build initial UI
  - SpringBoot Auth